microsoft/onnxruntime/docs/tutorials/mobile/helpers/make-dynamic-shape-fixed.md

 # Making dynamic input shapes fixed
 {: .no_toc }

-If a model can potentially be used with NNAPI or CoreML as reported by the [model usability checker](./model-usability-checker.md), it may require the input shapes to be made 'fixed'.
-This is because NNAPI and CoreML do not support dynamic input shapes.
+If a model can potentially be used with NNAPI or CoreML as reported by the [model usability checker](./model-usability-checker.md), it may benefit from making the input shapes 'fixed'.
+This is because NNAPI does not support dynamic input shapes and CoreML may have better performance with fixed input shapes.

 For example, often models have a dynamic batch size so that training is more efficient.
 In mobile scenarios the batch generally has a size of 1.
-Making the batch size dimension 'fixed' by setting it to 1 may allow NNAPI and CoreML to run of the model.
+Making the batch size dimension 'fixed' by setting it to 1 may allow NNAPI to run the model.

 The helper can be used to update specific dimensions, or the entire input shape.